api-evangelist/website/_posts/2024-09-23-it-is-monday-morning-do-you-know-where-all-of-your-apis-are.markdown

 ---
 published: true
 layout: post
-title: 'It Is Monday Morning, Do You Know Where All Your APIs Are?'
+title: 'It Is Monday Morning, Do You Know Where All Of Your APIs Are?'
 tags:
   - Discovery
   - Landscape